 Is servicing and maintenance cheaper on an electric car?

-Let’s get straight to the good news.
-In the vast majority of cases, an electric vehicle will be cheaper to maintain than a petrol or diesel car.
+In the vast majority of cases, an electric car will be cheaper to maintain than a petrol or diesel car.
+Indeed, a study by Compare the Market found that the annual cost of running an electric vehicle is now £528 cheaper on average than a petrol car.

 What needs servicing on an EV?